Constantin Brancusi, Romanian, born 1876, Hobitza, Romania; died 1957, Paris, France

 The Brancusi gallery gives onto a balcony which overlooks MOMA’s garden.

-The enclosed garden light shows up the sculptures with all their bronze overtones, their marble striations and the striations in the wood.
+The enclosed garden light shows up the sculptures with all their bronze overtones, their marble striations and the grain of the wood.

 Fish, 1930, blue-gray marble, on three-part pedestal of one marble and two limestone cylinders.
 MOMA, NY